 Open Space/Recreation/Active Lives

-My vision is to continue promoting for improved sporting facilities.
+My vision is to continue promoting improved sporting facilities.
 The success of the proposed upgrading of the Goodwood Oval Grandstand is but the first step in realising this vision.

 My vision is to see this project come to completion.
 It is to see a similar solution for the Millswood Croquet Club.
 Likewise, to find the right solution for the use of the soon to be vacated Hockey field at Goodwood Oval.
 I wish as well to assist the Forestville Eagles to address their accommodation needs.

-Our sporting clubs play an ever increasing role in ensuring our community is healthy and active and to utilise the limited facilities we have.
+Our sporting clubs play an ever-increasing role in ensuring our community is healthy and active and utilise the limited facilities we have.

-In a world of so many competing needs our ultimate challenge is to achieve results in all of the above but we need to do it with limited financial resources.
-I am committed therefore to keeping rate increases a low as possible.
-I wish to do this so as not to over burden each of us rate payers.
+In a world of so many competing needs, our ultimate challenge is to achieve results in all of the above but with limited financial resources.
+I am committed to keeping rate increases a low as possible.
+I wish to do this so as not to overburden each of us ratepayers.

 Hopefully, Council, its management and staff, its elected members, and its community share this vision and are up for the challenge to design the future of Unley.
 By working together, this vision can be realised.